aaronrambhajan/parrot/client/src/schema.md

 # Firebase Schema

 - We're not storing the songs, just the id's to songs for now because we can just get that info through Spotify.
-It is TBD whether or not this is a good strategy, but we;ll try it out for now.
-Might be too many API req- uests to be useful, lol.
+- When a user is

 ```json
   "users": {